chicago-tool-library/circulate/README.md

 Circulate is a fairly basic Rails application.
 It requires a recent version of Ruby, a PostgreSQL database, and a modern version of Node and Yarn to build assets.

+## Integrations

+The following third party services are used:

+* Sendgrid for sending email
+* Amazon S3 for image storage
+* Square for payment processing
+* Gmail and Google Calendar for volunteer scheduling
+* Mailchimp for mailing list management
+* Sentry for error collection
+* Skylight for app performance monitoring

 ## Development

 It is most convenient to run `rails server` in one terminal and `bundle exec bin/webpack-dev-server` in another.
 The second command kicks off a new webpack build when files change, which speeds up page load during local development.